Welcome to Duiwekloof!

 There are Cobb/Weber braais available that you are welcome to use on your veranda, please ask the staff to assist.

-Wood is available at R25 per bag, kindling in the lapa.
+Wood is available at an additional cost per bag, kindling in the lapa.

 Our water comes directly from the mountain stream 3 km up the kloof.
 It goes through a 10 micron filter and is completely safe to drink.